 Somatostatin – Somatostatinoma is a very rare NET, with an incidence of one in 40 million persons.
-These tumours arise from the delta cells in the pancreas, although these cells can also be present in duodenal tissue where 40% of the tumours occur.
+These tumours arise from the delta cells in the pancreas, although these cells can also be present in duodenal tissue where around 40% of these tumours occur.
 Somatostatin is a naturally occurring peptide that inhibits the function of almost all gut hormones (author’s note – this should give you an appreciation of how somatostatin analogues tackle associated syndromes but gives you certain side effects as a result!)

 Hedinger Syndrome – the technical term for Carcinoid Heart Disease.

 MEN1 – Mainly involved the 3 Ps, Pituitary, Pancreas and Parathyroid.
 The pituitary tumours are primarily Prolactinomas, the pancreatic tumours are mainly PPomas, Gastrinomas and Insulinoma.
 Many also have association with Zollinger-Ellinson syndrome (ZES).
 Read more here.
 Previously known as Wermer Syndrome.